Gilead Sciences: 2010 to 2019

-2020 onwards
+2020-

 In March 2020, the company announced it would acquire Forty Seven Inc. for $95.50 a share ($4.9 billion in total).
 On April 7, 2020, Gilead completed acquisition of Forty Seven, Inc. for "$95.50 per share, net to the seller in cash, without interest, or approximately $4.9 billion in the aggregate."

 In June 2020, Bloomberg reported that AstraZeneca Plc had made a preliminary approach to Gilead for a potential merger, worth almost $240 billion.
 In the same month, the company announced it would acquire a 49.9% stake in privately held Pionyr Immunotherapeutics Inc for $275 million.
 In September 2020, Gilead announced it had reached a deal to acquire Immunomedics for $21 billion ($88 per share), gaining control of the cancer treatment Trodelvy (Sacituzumab govitecan-hziy) – a first-in-class Trop-2 antibody-drug conjugate.
 In December, the business announced it would acquire German biotech, MYR GmbH, for €1.15 billion plus up to a further €300 million.
 MYR focuses on the treatment of chronic hepatitis delta virus.

-On August 11, 2021, U.S. Senator Rand Paul disclosed that his wife Kelley Paul had purchased a stake in Gilead Sciences on February 26, 2020.

 In November 2021, the company was added to the Dow Jones Sustainability World Index.
 In January 2022, Gilead pulled its cancer drug Zydelig (idelalisib) from its accelerated approval in relapsed follicular B-cell non-Hodgkin lymphoma (FL) and relapsed small lymphocytic leukemia (SLL).
 In September, the company completed its acquisition of MiroBio for $405 million.

-In February 2023, the business, through Kite Pharma completed its acquisition of Tmunity Therapeutics In May, the business announced it would acquire XinThera and its small molecule inhibitors.
+In February 2023, the business, through Kite Pharma completed its acquisition of Tmunity Therapeutics.
+In May, the business announced it would acquire XinThera and its small molecule inhibitors.
 In February 2024, the company acquired CymaBay Therapeutics, and in September, paid Genesis Therapeutics $35 million for AI-based drug discovery work.

 In May 2025, Gilead Sciences announced it would pay $10 million for sole ownership of arenavirus immunotherapies for hepatitis B (HBV) and HIV resulting from the company's collaboration with Hookipa Pharma.

+In December 2025, it was announced that Gilead Sciences had agreed to acquire RP-3467, a polymerase theta (Polθ) ATPase inhibitor, from Repare Therapeutics for total consideration of up to US$30 million.
+The agreement includes an upfront payment of US$25 million and up to an additional US$5 million contingent on the completion of specified technology transfer activities.

+Throughout 2024 and 2025, Gilead invested in AI-based drug discovery and continued to focus on immunotherapy research and development.
+This included a collaboration with Hookipa Pharma for arenavirus immunotherapies for hepatitis B and HIV.
+In 2025, Gilead reported it would invest $32 billion in U.S. research, development, and manufacturing through 2030.